Documenting the American South Logo

 Page 20

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 I'll tell you, if there's a Democrat, say, for the county office or something like that that we like, we vote for the man that we like.
 But we consider ourselves. . . .
 My husband is a Republican.
-Not because I was; he just happened to be that. [laughter]
+Not because I was; he just happened to be that.
+[Laughter]

 MARY FREDERICKSON: